neerajhirani/neerajhirani.github.io/_posts/2021-12-31-reflections-from-2021.markdown

 ## Health:

-- Although I started off strong (workouts 4 out of 7 days for about 6 months), I ended up doing little to no exercising in the second half of the year.
+- Although I started off strong (about 4 workouts every 7 days, for about 6 months), I ended up doing little to no exercising in the second half of the year.
 This has reflected in my constitution - I now weigh more than I ever have in my life.
+I eat out often and my meals tend to be heavy.
 I go on my occasional long walks, but clearly, that isn’t enough.
 I need to curb my food cravings and become more disciplined.
 Swiggy and Zomato, I love you, but you need to go!
 - We got double vaccinated by June and (touchwood) remained COVID free in 2021.
 My in-laws, however, caught it in April-May and it took a severe toll on them.
 This was at a time when Delhi was in terrible shape (No hospital beds were available, there was an acute shortage of oxygen cylinders and medicines - and there were curfews everywhere).
 My wife handled their care remotely from Bangalore.
 This was a difficult phase to navigate with all the anxiety and uncertainty.
-- I spent a lot of my time mindlessly scrolling through Twitter and Instagram this year - way more than I would’ve liked - I thought about this a little this week - It all stemmed from boredom, FOMO, jealousy, anxiety.
-I uninstalled Instagram, but couldn’t muster enough courage to remove Twitter.
+- I spent a lot of my time mindlessly scrolling through Twitter and Instagram this year - way more than I would’ve liked and this affected my mental health.
+My mind would be dreaming about the future or worrying about the past.
+I was not present in conversations.
+My wife pointed this out to me on several occasions - I thought about this a little this week - It all stemmed from boredom, FOMO, jealousy, anxiety.
+To improve in 2022, I have uninstalled Instagram, but haven't yet mustered enough courage to remove Twitter.
 - Becoming serious about my health is going to be a big part of my 2022.
+I want to be physically and mentally healthy.
+  - I will workout more often and stay disciplined.
+The long walks will continue at their natural cadence.
+My target weight is 78 kgs (I am at 95 kgs now).
+  - I won't look at my phone when I am not supposed to - Nights will only be meant for reading.
+(I have set usage limits on apps).
-I want to be physically and mentally healthy (time to dust the cobwebs off of my Headspace subscription).
+  - I have had success with breathing exercises in the past.
+It made me less anxious (time to dust the cobwebs off of my Headspace subscription).

 ## Financial: